carpentries/instructor-training/episodes/11-practice-teaching.md

 English and Spanish captions are available by clicking the settings icon in the video.

 Put your feedback in the Etherpad.
-Organize your feedback along two axes:
+Organise your feedback along two axes:
 - positive vs. opportunities for growth (sometimes called "negative") and
 - content (what was said) vs. presentation (how it was said).